Skip to main content

 BIOGRAPHY

 Mentoring and teaching for engaged learning is integral to her scholarship.
-As a teacher scholar, she has promoted a creative pedagogy with a critical engagement of visuals, documentaries, and simulations in nearly all of her over ten different undergraduate and graduate courses taught/designed in more than a decade, including an exit/capstone course for MSU Asian Studies Minor students and a recent Honors Research Seminar on global slums (https://people.geo.msu.edu/guochen/).
+As a teacher scholar, she has promoted a creative pedagogy with a critical engagement of visuals, documentaries, and simulations in nearly all her over ten different undergraduate and graduate courses taught/designed in more than a decade, including an exit/capstone course for MSU Asian Studies Minor and a recent Honors Research Seminar on global slums.
 Her undergraduate, graduate, and seminar courses cover a broad range of topics from economic geography, urban geography, globalization, poverty and inequality, migration and slums, and people and environment, to theories and methods in geography, geography of Asia-Pacific, and China and globalization, in small, large, and Honors sections, and as capstone courses.
-She has mentored close to forty graduate students and international visiting scholars (as mentor, informal mentor, or committee member), in addition to many undergraduate students and interns.
+She has mentored close to 40 graduate students and international visiting scholars (as mentor, informal mentor, or committee member), in addition to many undergraduate students and interns.

-She accepts graduate students.
+She accepts graduate students starting Fall 2026.

 RESEARCH INTERESTS

 Trained as an urban and economic geographer, planner, and spatial analyst, Guo has employed a mixed methodology involving social theories and integrated quantitative and qualitative approaches that include intensive field work, surveys and interviews, archival research, and analyses of a combination of census, socioeconomic statistics, survey and interview data, remote sensing, and land-use data.
-She has a long-term interest in critically engaging with visual materials to gain insights into the socio-spatial, economic, and social justice and environmental justice dimensions of rapid urban changes and urban transformations in the Global South.
+She has a long-term interest in critically engaging with visual materials to gain insights into the socio-spatial, economic, and social justice and environmental justice dimensions of rapid urban changes and urban transformations.
 Guo likely authored the first geography graduate thesis (in Chinese language) documenting urban poverty in a post-reform Chinese city based on extensive fieldwork when she was a master’s student.

 Current and previous projects:

-Migration, migrants, informal recycling, and transnational knowledge network on waste geographies and informal recycling
+Migrants, informal recycling, and transnational waste geographies

 Slum geographies in mainland China, Hong Kong, and the Global South